 The open rate of an email is, as it sounds, how many people are opening your email versus how many people you sent the email out to.
 Assuming the email was delivered successfully, there are two factors that play into why an email is opened or not: the subject line and sender name.
 Both of these crucial components are competing against an inbox full of other marketed emails.
 Therefore, A/B test to find a compelling and inviting subject line that resonates with your audience.

 Your open rate is extremely important because if your emails aren’t being opened, then any work to optimize your email inside won’t be seen.
+In Lead Pilot, users can track their open rates quickly through their dashboard for any given period of time across the board or drill down into individual email campaign performance.

 How are Open Rates Determined?